apache/solr-site/README.md

 Now go to http://localhost:8000 to view the beautiful Lucene web page :)

+## Updating site during a Lucene/Solr release

+The release manager documentation will contain detailed instructions on how to update the site during a release.
+Some of the boring version number update and download link generation is handled by Pelican, see below.

+JavaDoc publishing and Solr RefGuide publishing is handled in a special way and are not checked in to this repository.
+More details will follow.

-## Bump Lucene/Solr latest version after a release
+### Bump Lucene/Solr latest version after the release

 There are variables in **pelicanconf.py** to modify the latest 2 supported release versions.
 This will affect all references to release version in the theme, but not in pages or articles.
 Pelican views pages and articles as static write-once, like a blog post, whereas the theme can be more dynamic and change with every build.

 Modify `LUCENE_LATEST_RELEASE` and `LUCENE_PREVIOUS_MAJOR_RELEASE`, and
 `LUCENE_LATEST_RELEASE_DATE` to affect